Binary Mechanisms under Privacy-Preserving Noise: Conclusion

 \section{Conclusion}

-We have studied the trade-offs between privacy preservation, the standard economic objectives of efficiency and revenue, and the stability of the public-good decision rule.
-Privacy preservation compromises the pursuit of other objectives, but in a large economy we are able to characterize the asymptotically optimal decision rules, and uncover the underlying quantitative trade-offs.
+We have studied the tradeoffs between privacy preservation, the standard economic objectives of efficiency and revenue, and the stability of the public-good decision rule.
+Privacy preservation compromises the pursuit of other objectives, but in a large economy we are able to characterize the asymptotically optimal decision rules, and uncover the underlying quantitative tradeoffs.

 Our model is standard, but stylized, assuming binary types and a yes/no decision on the provision of a public good.
+This structure is essential to our results, mainly because we rely on the Fourier analysis of Boolean functions, that is tailored for binary structures.
+There are some developments about the spectral analysis and noise sensitivity in more general domains (e.g., Chapter~8 of~\cite{o2014analysis}).
+However, they are not as crisp and sharp as the binary setting, and we think much more work required in this area.

-It seems natural to ask the same question in other environments.
+It is natural to ask the questions of our paper in other environments.
 Preservation of privacy is an overarching concern, and one can imagine private goods models, as well as public-good settings that are richer than the ones we have focused on here, in which to analyze the effect of privacy-preserving noise.
 We can only hope that our paper proves a useful starting point for further work.